maciosz/HERON/README.md

  If distribution is set to negative binomial, parameters p and r are calculated from means and covariance.
  With this initial parameters, we can start training our HMM.
- We use Expectation Maximasation algorithm, for HMMs known as Baum-Welch algorithm.
+ We use Expectation Maximisation algorithm, for HMMs known as Baum-Welch algorithm.
  Briefly, the algorithms iteratively tries to improve our estimates of model's parameters (transition matrix, initial probabilities and parameters of distributions).